-Southeast Asia is an incredible region with rich culture, the tastiest food and incredible heritage sites.
+Southeast Asia is an incredible region with rich culture, the tastiest food and fascinating heritage sites.
 Because of its proximity to Hong Kong, my home base, I’ve been fortunate enough to hop over to several member states to discover what they have to offer.

 I know I don’t usually share too many updates about upcoming trips, but I’m extremely excited be headed back to Vietnam in January to attend the annual ASEAN Tourism Forum organized by ASEAN (the Association of Southeast Asian Nations) as hosted media.
 Bánh mì and phở bò, here I come!